JOIN FRIENDS OF SOUTH GEORGIA REGIONAL LIBRARIES, INC.

 BECOME A FRIEND OF THE LIBRARY!

-The one-year FOL membership benefits include an invitation to our Annual Meeting, Friends-only events, and mailed copies of the newsletter, Book for Word for Word.
+The one-year FOL membership benefits include an invitation to our Annual Meeting, Friends-only events, and a 10% discount on purchases in the Friends Bookstore.
 In addition, many interesting volunteer opportunities are available to members.

 Friends of the South Georgia Regional Libraries, Inc.